Robust Robustness: Obtaining robust payoff guarantees

 We are interested in restrictions on \emph{continuous} moment functions.
 Even if $g$ is continuous, there are pathological examples in which $M(g,Y)$ encodes a restriction on a \emph{discontinuous} moment function.
 For example, let $\Th = \R_+$ and fix $\th_0 > 0$.
 Let $g(\th) = (\th -\th_0)^2$ and $Y = ( -\infty, 0]$.
 Then $M (g, Y)$ equals $\{ \d_{\th_0} \}$, which should not count as a continuous moment set.
-The problem here is that the image $g(\Th) = [ 0, \infty)$ has a single point in common with $Y$.
-We impose conditions on $Y$ and $g$ to rule out such examples.
+The problem here is that $Y$ does not contain any interior point of the image $g(\Th) = [ 0, \infty)$.
+We impose conditions on $Y$ to rule out such examples.